 DNSStubListener=no. For example:

-Then, you need to link the configured file:
+Then, we need to link the configured file:

 sudo ln -sf /run/systemd/resolve/resolv.conf /etc/resolv.conf